Kerry Carpenter Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.81 team ERA that ranks fourth across all MLB pitching staffs.
+- The Padres have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.